OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 The effect of the ``eco`` option (added in GDAL 3.8) is that ``srcwin`` or ``projwin`` values that fall completely outside the source raster extent will be considered as an error as per (:ref:`gdal_translate`).
 To apply this use syntax ``eco=true``, or ``eco=false`` (which is the default if not specified).

-The effect of the ``subdataset`` option (added in GDAL 3.9) is to choose an individual subdataset by name for sources that have multiple subdatasets.
-This means that rather than a fully-qualified description such as "NETCDF:myfile.nc:somearray" we may use "vrt://myfile.nc?subdataset=somearray".
-This option is mutually exclusive with ``subdataset_n``.
+The effect of the ``sd_name`` option (added in GDAL 3.9) is to choose an individual subdataset by name for sources that have multiple subdatasets.
+This means that rather than a fully-qualified description such as "NETCDF:myfile.nc:somearray" we may use "vrt://myfile.nc?sd_name=somearray".
+This option is mutually exclusive with ``sd``.

-The effect of the ``subdataset_n`` option (added in GDAL 3.9) is to choose an individual subdataset by index for sources that have multiple subdatasets.
-This means that rather than a fully-qualified description such as "NETCDF:myfile.nc:somearray" we may use "vrt://myfile.nc?subdataset_n=<n>" where "<n>" is between 1 and the number of subdatasets.
+The effect of the ``sd`` option (added in GDAL 3.9) is to choose an individual subdataset by number for sources that have multiple subdatasets.
+This means that rather than a fully-qualified description such as "NETCDF:myfile.nc:somearray" we may use "vrt://myfile.nc?sd=<n>" where "<n>" is between 1 and the number of subdatasets.
 Note that there is no guarantee of the order of the subdatasets within a source between GDAL versions (or in some cases between file series in datasets).
-This index mode is for convenience only, please use ``subdataset`` to choose a subdataset by name explicitly.
+This mode is for convenience only, please use ``sd_name`` to choose a subdataset by name explicitly.
-This option is mutually exclusive with ``subdataset``.
+This option is mutually exclusive with ``sd_name``.

 The options may be chained together separated by '&'.
 (Beware the need for quoting to protect